 The White Horse Cowboy Challenge was New Zealand's first Challenge, held in Gapes Valley, Geraldine on 27 February 2010.
 It was organised by the Aoraki Western Riding Club and attracted 31 adult and youth entries.
 Due to the success of this inaugural Cowboy Challenge and the interest in the sport thereafter, the New Zealand Cowboy Challenge Association Inc. was duly formed.

 Clubs and individuals organise Challenges, with approval and assistance from the NZCCA.
-We also maintain points, provide an official Rule Book and oversee judge training.
-The NZCCA has developed an official, competitive structure, enabling local, regional and national challenges to be held.
+The Association also maintains points, provides an official Rule Book and oversees judge training, and has developed an official, competitive structure, enabling local, regional and national points approved challenges to be held.